whyresearch/mth-temporalities-taxonomy/README.md

 ## Methodology

-The taxonomy was developed through a systematic mapping study of design interventions that engage with nonhuman temporalities.
-Details of the search strategy, inclusion/exclusion criteria, and coding process are described in the paper.
+The taxonomy was developed through a systematic mapping study of design interventions that engage with nonhuman temporalities, combined with a comparative analysis using grounded theory methodology.
+The final corpus comprises 17 projects from the past ten years.

+### Inclusion Criteria

+- The work must be situated within either Design or Human-Computer Interaction with an emphasis on design research
+- The work is a full peer-reviewed contribution
+- The work must include a direct and applied design intervention to engage with MtH temporalities
+- The designed interventions must engage with natural MtH in practice
+- The work must engage temporalities either as a focus of inquiry or as a component of the findings/discussion/implications of the work

+### Exclusion Criteria

+- Non-peer-reviewed or extended abstracts (demonstration, work in progress, etc.)
+- Works focused on artificial or machine-based more-than-human perspectives (e.g. AI, ML, algorithms, etc.)
+- Works with a purely theoretical or conceptual focus
+- Works that engaged with MtH remotely (e.g. online workshops, persona cards, etc.)

+Full details of the search strategy and coding process are described in the paper.

 ## Interactive Visualizations